Follow These Steps to Make An Easy Jump Into Budgeting for Beginners

 Here are some ways you can save money each month:

 Cut optional outings like happy hours and eating out.
 Even cutting a $4 daily purchase on weekdays will add up to over $1,000 a year.

 Consider pulling the plug on cable TV or a subscription service.
 The average cost of cable is $1,284 a year, so if you cut the cord and switch to a streaming service, you could save at least $50 a month.

 Fine-tune your grocery bill and practice meal prepping.
-You’ll save money on groceries by planning and prepping recipes for the week that use many of the same ingredients.
+You’ll save money by planning and prepping recipes for the week that use many of the same ingredients.
 Use the circulars to see what’s on sale, and plan your meals around those sales.

 Make homemade gifts for family and friends.
 Special occasions and holidays happen constantly and can get expensive.
-Homing in on thoughtful and homemade gifts like framed pictures, magnets and ornaments costs more time and less money.
+Honing in on thoughtful and homemade gifts like framed pictures, magnets and ornaments costs more time and less money.

 Consolidate credit cards or transfer high-interest balances.
 You can consolidate multiple credit card payments into one and lower the amount of interest you’re paying every month by applying for a debt consolidation loan or by taking advantage of a 0% balance-transfer credit card offer.
 The sooner you pay off that principal balance, the sooner you’ll be out of debt.

 Refinance loans.
 Refinancing your mortgage, student loan or car loan can lower your interest rates and cut your monthly payments.
 You could save significantly if you’ve improved your credit since you got the original loan.